-Save on both when you purchase the Best Buy.
+Save on both the book and eBook when you purchase them together.

 Edited by Alicia Fleming Hamilton, MS, CCC-SLP

 Co-Editors: Carmen Ana Ramos-Pizarro, PhD, CCC-SLP; Jean Franco Rivera Pérez, PhD, CCC-SLP; Wendyliza González, MS, CCC-SLP, TSSLD-BE; Karen L. Beverly-Ducker, MA, CCC-A, CAE

 Foreword by Vicki R. Deal-Williams, MA, CCC-SLP, FASAE, CAE